renanorodrigues/estrutura-de-dados/README.md

 docker run --rm -it data-structure sh
 ```

-5. Execute any scripts in ruby!
+## Notes
+You can execute any scripts in ruby after run the shell in container.
+Just do that:
 ```
 ruby <script.rb>
 ```